gurpreetdeveloping/gurpreetdeveloping/README.md

-👋 Hi, I’m developing quality apps and in learning stage for creating positive effect apps
+👋 Hi, I’m working as android developer and always keen to develop quality apps and in love learning new things.

 <!---
 gurpreetdeveloping/gurpreetdeveloping is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.